 The main entrances to ancient palaces temples and mansions have doors with studs arranged in rows.
 Like other decorations on traditional buildings, the studs served to indicate ranks in the feudal hierarchy.

 The door studs on the gates of the Forbidden City were made of brass and plated with gold.
-Lustrous, they add to the splendour and magnificence of the imperial palace.
+Lustrous, they add to the splendor and magnificence of the imperial palace.
 All the gates used by the emperor have 9 X 9 or 81 studs, as the number nine represented the supremacy of the monarch.
-Other titled personages, princes and barons had fewer studs on their gates, such as 9 rows 7 each, 7 x 7 or 5 X 5; those who had lower ranks had studs made of iron.
+Other titled personages, princes, and barons had fewer studs on their gates, such as 9 rows 7 each, 7 x 7, or 5 X 5; those who had lower ranks had studs made of iron.

 The two-leafed gate of a traditional Chinese house has a pair of ring knockers, whose base, called pushou, serves also a decorative purpose.

 The knocker bases on palace gates, naturally, are much more elaborate.
-Made of gold-gilded brass, they are in the form of tigers, lions, turtles, snakes or other animals which were supposed to possess magic powers or unequalled strength.
-The consummate art with which they were carved also contribute to the splendour of the edifices.
+Made of gold-gilded brass, they are in the form of tigers, lions, turtles, snakes, or other animals which were supposed to possess magic powers or unequaled strength.
+The consummate art with which they were carved also contribute to the splendor of the edifices.

-In the courtyards of palaces and imperiral gardens water vats are seen standing not far from the main buildings.
-In their time they were filled with water against the emergency of a fire.
+In the courtyards of palaces and imperial gardens, water vats are seen standing not far from the main buildings.
+In their time they were filled with water against the emergency of fire.
 In winter they were covered and wrapped around with quilts and, when necessary, heated from below with charcoal to prevent the water from freezing.
 There were in the old days 308 such vats in the Forbidden City of Beijing; now only a little over 200 are counted.

 The water vats were not only fire fighting installations but part of the adornments that made up imperial magnificence.
 In the Ming Dynasty (1368-1644) they were mostly made of iron or bronze, but they became much more elaborate and finely made in the Qing (1644-1911), being of gold-plated brass and adorned with rings and side knobs in the form of animal heads.